aditosoftware/nodepki-docker/README.md

     sudo docker-compose up

-## Add new API user

-    To be able to use an externel CLI client or the integrated WebClient, create a new user account:

-    sudo docker-compose run nodepki node /root/nodepki/nodepkictl.js useradd --username user1 --password password

 ## Using the integrated Web-based GUI client "NodePKI Webclient"

-Visit https://ca.adito.local/webclient/ and login with the account created before.
+Visit https://ca.adito.local/webclient/ and login with the account which was created via the docker-compose environment variables in the beginning.

 ## Using the integrated CLI client

 (in another shell instance)

-    sudo docker-compose exec nodepki bash
+    sudo docker-compose exec nodepki /bin/sh
     cd ../nodepki-client/
     node client